Flash & Butt Welding Controls & Monitors

-- Reduce current draw and flicker on the power line
+- Reduce current draw and flicker on the power line, and

 Butt welding operations using conventional controls are faced with:

-- inability to compensate for the variable surface conditions of the contacting parts being welded
+- Inability to compensate for the variable surface conditions of the contacting parts being welded, and

 - Adding Adaptive Control further improves weld consistency by synchronizing the application of heat with the contacting parts, and automatically adjusting the heat to compensate for part variations.
 This results in increased upset consistency, increased reliability of the welded result, and reduced rejected parts.

-Replacing the existing control with a WeldComputer® wave synthesis control for butt welders is the easiest action to take to:
+Replacing the existing control with a WeldComputer Adaptive Control for butt welders is the easiest action to take to:

 - Increase heating consistency

 - Increase upset consistency

 - Increase weld quality